simplear/imgui-glfw-opengl3-examples/README.md

-# imgui glfw opengl3 Template
+# Example codes that use imgui/glfw/opengl3

-- Templates that run with imgui/glfw/opengl3.
+- Examples(templates) that run with imgui/glfw/opengl3.

 ## Confirmed Environment
 - Ubuntu 16.04